The Basics of A Federal Criminal Case

 Preliminary Hearing or Arraignment

-If unindicted, a person is entitled to a preliminary hearing within fourteen days if in custody.
+A person is entitled to a preliminary hearing within fourteen days if they are unindicted and in custody.
 The Court will consider whether an offense was committed and whether the defendant committed it.
 If the Court finds probable cause, the Court will require the defendant to appear for further proceedings.
 The Court may also consider bail or release at this hearing.

 The Detention Hearing

-Bail in Federal Court is governed by the Bail Reform Act.
+The Bail Reform Act governs bail in Federal Court.
 The Court may release a person on conditions, or detain them pending trial.
 In making this decision the Court must consider whether the arrested person will be a flight risk and whether the person, if released, will pose a danger to any person or the community.
 If the Court makes the determination that no condition or combination of conditions of release will assure the appearance of the arrested person, or that the arrested person presents a danger to the community, the Court must detain the arrested person pending the trial of the case

 There are certain categories of offenses for which the law creates a presumption of pretrial detention.
 Specifically, this presumption applies to drug offenses with a potential maximum penalty of ten years or more.
-This means that the law presumes that the arrested person must be detained you must present evidence at a Detention hearing that rebuts this presumption.
+At a Detention hearing, you must present evidence that rebuts the law’s presumption that the arrested person must be detained.

 Pretrial Motions

-There are a number of different pretrial Motions that may be filed a defendant in a Federal criminal case depending upon the circumstances of the particular case.
+A defendant may file a number of different pretrial Motions in a Federal criminal case.
+These depend upon the circumstances of the particular case.
 Examples of some common pretrial motions are:

 Motion for Discovery.
 A Motion for Discovery asks the Court to Order the Government to disclose to the accused person evidence that the Government has in its possession concerning the accused person.
-Discovery in Federal cases is regulated by Federal Rule of Criminal Procedure 16.
+The Federal Rule of Criminal Procedure 16 regulates discovery in Federal cases.
 Typically, the defendant does not need to file a formal Motion for Discovery, rather Rule 16 requires the Government to provide discovery as a matter of course.

 Motion in Limine.
-A Motion in Limine is a Motion that aks the Court to make pretrial rulings on evidentiary matters that are likely to arise at trial.
+A Motion in Limine is a Motion that asks the Court to make pretrial rulings on evidentiary matters that are likely to arise at trial.

-Additional pretrial motions is a Federal criminal case might include, among others, a Motion for a Bill of Particulars, Motion to Dismiss and Motion to Sever.
+Additional pretrial motions is a Federal criminal case might include, among others, a Motion for a Bill of Particulars, a Motion to Dismiss, and a Motion to Sever.

 Plea

-A Federal criminal defendant has the right to be informed of every plea offer that is issued by the Assistant U.S. Attorney.
+The Assistant U.S. Attorney must inform the Federal criminal defendant of every plea offer issued.
 A Federal criminal defendant has the absolute right to a jury trial, among other rights discussed more fully in the trial section.

 Trial

 In addition, a person accused of a Federal felony crime has a right to a jury of twelve persons and a unanimous verdict on each and every element of the charged crime.
-If the jury is not persuaded beyond a reasonable doubt, the defendant is entitled to a not guilty verdict.
-If the jury finds the defendant guilty, the Sentencing process is triggered.
+The jury must be persuaded beyond a reasonable doubt for the defendant to receive a guilty verdict.
+The jury will trigger the Sentencing process if they find the defendant guilty.

-The PSR will be disclosed to the defendant and his or her lawyer.
+The defendant and his or her lawyer will be given the PSR.
 The defendant has a certain time period in which to file objections to the PSR.
-The objections may be either based on the law (contending the PSR misstates or misapplies the law), or on the facts alleged in the PSR.
-If the defendant timely files objections, the Court must rule on the factual objections or indicate that is not relying on the disputed facts in assessing sentence.
+The objections may be either based on the law (contending the PSR misstates or misapplies the law).
+Or on the facts alleged in the PSR.
+If the defendant timely files objections, the Court must rule on the factual objections.
+Or the court must indicate that is not relying on the disputed facts in assessing the sentence.